mathiasertl/django-ca/docs/source/changelog/TBR_2.0.0.rst

 Dependencies
 ************

-* Add support for Django 5.1, cryptography 43 and Pydantic 2.8.
+* Add support for Django 5.1, cryptography 43 and Pydantic 2.8 and 2.9.
 * **BACKWARDS INCOMPATIBLE:** Dropped support for ``pydantic<2.7.0``, ``acme~=2.9.0`` and ``Celery~=5.3.0``.
 * Remove the ``psycopg3`` pip extra, use the ``postgres`` extra instead.
 * Drop support for Alpine 3.17.